black-cat-enthusiast/Blogdown_Test/content/post/2023-08-13-Subsetting-in-R/Subsetting.md

 # Subsetting Data in R

 - Subsequent data processing setps (statistical analysis, graph generation) works best if you select the data that you are interested in.

-Splitting up large data sets into multiple subsetted dataframes has many functions in R programming.
+- Splitting up large data sets into multiple subsetted dataframes has many functions in R programming and is a useful tactic to maintain readable code blocks.

 # Get data